shubhiupa19/journal-ai/README.md

 ## Why it matters

 Cognitive distortions are automatic.
-That's the problem — they don't feel like distortions, they feel like facts.
-This tool makes the invisible visible, creating the kind of self-awareness that CBT therapists spend sessions trying to build.
+That's the problem; they don't feel irrational, they feel like facts.
+This tool makes the invisible *visible*, creating the kind of self-awareness that CBT therapists spend sessions trying to build.

 Built at the intersection of NLP and clinical psychology, this project is an exploration of what accessible, AI-assisted mental health tooling could look like.